BenDamour/Portfolio/README.md

 * Kaggle Folder :
   * The basic Titanic competition with two notebooks: the first (V1.0) was a test and the second (V2.0) is a condensed one with optimisation in the data preparation (with pipeline and columntransformer).
+  * The Housing Prices competition: I use some EDA techniques, top 10% in the Leaderboard.

 * Machine Learning Folder:
   Each notebooks concerns some famous dataset in ML.